Skip to content

 Campaign-specific notes for planning and logging.

 To start, I have a folder for each campaign.
-Within a campaign, a section for player characters, session notes, and the world machine.
+Within a campaign, a section for player characters, session notes, adventure logs/recaps, and the world machine.

-Player characters contains a note for each player character in this campaign.
+Player Characters contains a note for each player character in this campaign.
 I like to have a picture, passive ability scores, a list of trained skills, and any other information I want to keep track of for this PC.
-That might include destinies, dream sequences, allies, enemies, etc. I also iframe their D&D Beyond character sheet into the note for easy access.
+That might include destinies, dream sequences, allies, enemies, etc. I also iframe the character sheet into the note (if using digital) for easy access.

-The world machine is where I keep notes for major campaign storylines.
-These represent ongoing threats.
+The World Machine is where I keep notes for major campaign storylines.
+These represent ongoing threats and fronts.
 I document how they will evolve in the world if the player characters do not interfere or change their course.
 I generally like to have at least three major storylines evolving in the world machine for each campaign.

 main-vault